Breast Reconstruction with Implants

 Risks of breast implant

 Any type of surgery has some risk.
 Some problems related to breast reconstruction with implants include:

-The most common problem of breast reconstruction done with implants is called capsular contracture.
-This is when the scar or capsule around the implant begins to tighten.
-In some cases, this (and other) problems are severe enough to need a second operation.
+The most common problem of breast reconstruction done with implants is called capsular contracture .
+This is when the scar or capsule around the implant begins to tighten and become hard.
+In some cases, this and other problems are severe enough to need another surgery.